What to Consider When Choosing Between Surrogacy and Adoption

 Parenthood isn’t for the faint of heart.
 Thankfully, the process is a lot easier than it used to be, and it doesn’t necessarily have to happen in the time frame that most people expect.

-If you’re considering adoption or surrogacy (or some other type of alternative) and you have questions about how it all works, it might be a good idea to find a fertility counsellor near you who can answer your questions.
+If you’re considering adoption or surrogacy (or some other type of alternative) and you have questions about how it all works, it might be a good idea to find a fertility counselor near you who can answer your questions.